The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Counting matrices

-\end{proposition} \begin{proof} The bottom row $e_n \cdot z$ has congruence conditions and thus lies in the lattice corresponding to $z_N$.
-By Lemma \ref{lemma-balanced}, this is a balanced lattice, meaning that we can approximate all successive minima of $L_{z_N}$ by $\det(z_N)^{1/n} = N^{(n-1)/n} \asymp d$.
-In fact, the proof of Lemma \ref{lemma-balanced} shows that the minimum of $z_N$ is equal to the minimum of $N^{1-1/n} (z')^{-T}$, which is $\alpha(z) = d$.
-Thus $e_n z_N$ is a vector of shortest length in $L_{z_N}$.
+\end{proposition} \begin{proof} The bottom row $e_n \cdot \gamma z$ has congruence conditions and thus lies in the lattice corresponding to $z_N$.
+By Lemma \ref{lemma-balanced}, the minimum of $L_{z_N}$ is equal $\alpha(z) = d$ and $e_n z_N$ is a vector of shortest length in $L_{z_N}$.

 Recall now the condition

 from \eqref{eq-counting-prob}.
 By Lemma \ref{lemma-lattice-count}, there are at most